Hi everyone I’m new to this forum,

 Hi bowlingbun,

-Thankyou so much for your reply, social services are already involved but they are not doin much :frowning: I feel like nobody is listening to us?
+Thankyou so much for your reply, social services are already involved but they are not doin much I feel like nobody is listening to us?
 Do u know why MHT have invited oc upational health?

 Why do u think that they do not want to detain her for treatment?